 Andy’s Shot Glass is, as is emblazoned across the top of its page, dedicated to “astronomy for non gazillionaires.”
 It’s filled with movies, files, useful little applets, and other cool stuff to help you get the most out of your el cheapo gear; especially if your agenda includes imaging.
 While it focuses mostly on Orion (Synta) gear, this website is a great resource for all bargain basement equipment owners.

 At first glance, Spaceweather.com, which is operated by Dr. Tony Phillips and sponsored by NASA, would seem to be of little interest to anybody but solar observers.
 And it is the go-to place for daily data on Sol.
 There is other stuff too, though; especially if the other stuff you are interested in has to do with auroras or atmospheric phenomena.
+If you, like many of us, are a ham, an amateur radio operator as well as an amateur astronomer, this site is indispensable for its information on propagation.
 How much do I like Spaceweather?
 There is a link to it on my desktop.
 Nuff said?

 What do I like about it?
 Tons of stuff.
 There’s a good interactive star chart, blogs, a shopping center, and frequently updated astro-news.
 What do I like most?
 That’s easy, “This Week’s Sky at a Glance,” a weekly (natch) rundown on what’s visible.
 It’s kept me from missing lots of stuff I would have been sorry to miss.
 Better?
 You can now receive this feature on a special iPod/iPhone/iPad app, Skyweek, which is the fracking kitty’s meow.